Baita Mountain Park (White Pagoda Hill)

 Tickets and opening hours

-Opening hours can vary by season, but a common posted window is around 7:00 to 19:00.
-I would still check the listing the same day (Trip.com or Amap), because parks in China sometimes shift hours quietly.
+Opening hours vary by season; a common posted window is around 7:00 to 19:00.
+Check the same day on Amap or Trip.com, because parks in China sometimes shift hours quietly.

 How to get there without overthinking it

 The simple way is to pair it with Zhongshan Bridge.
 Walk to the bridge, cross toward the north side of the river, and you will see entrances and stair routes going up the hill from that side.
-The location is commonly listed as No.1, Baitashan in Chengguan District.
+The address is No.1, Baitashan in Chengguan District.

 If you do not feel like walking there, just open Didi inside Alipay and set the destination to 白塔山公园.